How to Keep Student Athletes Safe as They Hit the Practice Fields

-While more than 10,500 athletes from all over the world are set to participate in the 2016 Summer Olympics in Rio de Janeiro, Brazil this month, athletes all over the United States are heading back to the playing fields here to practice for fall school sports.
-Millions of them could face being injured and the American Red Cross has training available to teach students and coaches what they should do if someone is hurt.
+Students all over the United States are heading back to the playing fields to practice for fall school sports.
+The American Red Cross has ways coaches can help keep players safe in hot weather and training available to teach students and coaches what they should do if someone is hurt.

-During the 2014-2015 school year, more than 1.19 million high school student athletes were injured.
-The latest National High School Sports-Related Injury Surveillance Study shows the most common injures are strains or sprains, contusions, fractures and concussions.
+During the 2015-2016 school year, more than 1.39 million high school student athletes were injured.
+The latest National High School Sports-Related Injury Surveillance Study shows the most common injuries are strains or sprains, contusions, fractures and concussions.
 Sports studied included boys’ football, soccer, basketball, wrestling and baseball, as well as girls’ soccer, volleyball, basketball and softball.

 FIRST AID FOR COACHES The Red Cross offers First Aid, Health and Safety for Coaches.
 This course is perfect for teens and adults who coach at all age levels.
 Developed with the National Federation of State High School Associations, this course teaches first aid skills to use in a variety of situations encountered by coaches.
 After successfully completing the course, coaches can print a certificate of completion that’s valid for two years.
 Coaches are encouraged to take a CPR/AED course as well.